PLEASE SHARE ELECTRONICALLY ♻ DO

 as human population control does, albeit to a lesser extent since pets aren’t

 driving cars and buying Fiji water.
+But dogs and cats are generally on

 Move to a more temperate climate.
 I know...easier said than done, but the